Ansar Burney: Release of hostages from Somali pirates

 MV Suez, a Panamanian flag cargo vessel with 22 crew members was hijacked by Somali pirates on 4 August 2010.
 The crew consisted of eleven Egyptians, six Indians, four Pakistanis and a Sri Lankan.
-The pirates demanded a ransom of $20 million from the ship's owner; however they could only manage $1 million.
+The pirates demanded a ransom of $20 million from the ship's owner; however, they could only manage $1 million.
 In desperation, the pirates allowed the crew members to contact their homes.
 Unable to raise the large sum of money to pay the ransom, the families contacted Burney who, along with Governor of Sindh Dr. Israt Ibab, launched a national campaign to raise the funds.
 Burney travelled to the UAE, Egypt, Somalia, and India in a bid to secure the release of the crew members.
 He finally succeeded and the vessel was released on 13 June 2011.
 An operation was then launched by the Pakistan Navy entitled Operation Umeed-e-Nuh to escort the ship and its sailors to Karachi, Pakistan.

 Offer to bring back the body of Ajmal Kasab

-In November 2012, after the Government of India stated that Pakistan had refused to claim the body of slain alleged Lashkar-e-Taiba Terrorist Ajmal Kasab, Burney offered to bring back the body to Pakistan citing humanitarian causes.
+In November 2012, after the Government of India stated that Pakistan had refused to claim the body of slain alleged Lashkar-e-Taiba terrorist Ajmal Kasab, Burney offered to bring back the body to Pakistan citing humanitarian reasons.